thomasesmith/vw-car-net-api/README.md

 ````
 > Issue the same request but with "active" set to "false" (no quotation marks) to turn **off** climate control.

->"target_temperature" is the number (in fahrenheit, at least for me) that one would set as the temperature they want the interior of the car to be.
+>"target_temperature" is the number in fahrenheit (at least for me) that one would set as the temperature they want the interior of the car to be.
 I have not tested the limits of what is an acceptable range of values for "target_temperature".
 #### Response
 ````
 ** TO-DO **
 ````
 ### Turning On/Off Defroster
 You can remotely turn off or on the defroster.
 > I am not totally sure if you must be plugged in, or "unplugged_climate_control_enabled" set to "true", in order to do this.
-Not sure if those have any consequence here.
+I don't know if those have any consequence here.
 I will test further.
 #### Request
 ````
 PUT https://cns.vw.com/mps/v1/vehicles/{YOUR ACCOUNT NUMBER}/status/defrost